SageMatsushima/Yoki-32/README.md

 <br/>
 We would need to parse information from Critical Review, looking at time required, difficulty, and overall rating on the course and on professors.

+**HTA Approval (dpark20):** Idea not approved - not enough algorithmic complexity as of now.
+Feel free to add more details if you'd like to do this idea.

 ### Idea 3
 _Marketplace App_ <br/>